-The Organization has a \$5,000,000 operating line of credit with Fulton Bank which is reviewed annually.
-The line of credit has been reaffirmed through June 30, 2024.
+The Organization has a \$5,000,000 operating line of credit with Fulton Bank, which is reviewed annually.
+The line of credit has been reaffirmed through June 30, 2025.
 Interest on the line of credit is equal to the U.S. Secured Overnight Financing Rate.
 The line of credit is secured by investment assets held by the Organization.
 Additionally, the Organization must not sell, offer to sell, or otherwise transfer any of the collateral.
-There was no outstanding balance on the line of credit as of September 30, 2023 and 2022.
+There were no outstanding borrowings on the line of credit as of September 30, 2024 and 2023.